-Since a manufacturer has to depend on the information within the BOM to build a product, its content must not only be sufficiently detailed, but also highly accurate.
+Though a manufacturer has to depend on the information within the BOM to build a product, its content must not only be sufficiently detailed, but also highly accurate.
 OEMs use BOMs to instruct PCB manufacturers and assemblers their requirements when they order circuit boards and assemblies.
 In turn, assemblers use the customers’ BOMs to build the board to their specification.

 At Rush PCB, we provide numerous PCB assembly services, and the BOM plays a crucial role.

-Creating a Bill of Materials – PCB
+Creating a Bill of Materials-PCB

-Since creating a detailed Bill of Materials is time-consuming, developers usually relegate this task to the end.
+No doubt, creating a detailed Bill of Materials is time-consuming, developers usually relegate this task to the end.
 However, the BOM is an important document, as it makes the PCB production process more efficient.
 For complex designs, a BOM also acts as a reference document, preventing costly mistakes.
 Therefore, prior to BOM creation, the developer should have clarity on the type of product they are undertaking.